Siddhartha-Thapa/nepali_movie_recommender/README.md

 # nepali_movie_recommender
-this is a nepali movie recommendation system using knn algorithm
+this is a nepali movie recommendation system using knn algorithm, here i have used a python library "stramlit" to run web app .